Once dubbed “Future Great City,” Abilene has lived up to its name!

-Taylor County's first department store Minter's Dry Goods was built in 1925.
-The two-story structure with Gothic detailing and terra-cotta facade is one of David S. Castle's finest designs.
-Minter's was sold in 1974 and closed in 1986.
-The building is now a cooperative featuring arts and crafts, and gifts of every kind and a restaurant is located on the mezzanine.
+Taylor County’s first department store Minter’s Dry Goods was built in 1925.
+The two-story structure with Gothic detailing and terra-cotta facade is one of David S. Castle’s finest designs.
+Minter’s was sold in 1974 and closed in 1986.
+The building is now a cooperative featuring arts and crafts, and gifts of every kind.
+A restaurant is located on the mezzanine.

 In 1991, the owners and craftsman used historic photographs to restore this business to its original 1930s appearance.
-The building, on the National Register of Historic Places.
+The building is on the National Register of Historic Places.

 This building was constructed in 1927 by J. M. Radford and originally housed the Poston-Hemphill Department Store.
 G. W. Waldrop moved his furniture business to this site in 1934.
 In 1987, the Waldrops restored the façade to its 1927 appearance.

 22. The Wooten Wholesale Grocery (Pfeifer Building) - 101 Walnut St.